-Income tax expense incurred in relation to the completion of certain aspects of the company's reorganization of its legal entity ownership (completed October 6, 2017) as this represents a significant item that is outside the control of those responsible for the underlying operations of the business and is therefore not indicative of the company's core operating performance.
+• Income tax (benefit)/expense, as well as one-time acceleration of interest expense associated with the company's interest-bearing deferred tax liabilities, incurred in relation to (1) the completion of certain aspects of the company's reorganization of its legal entity ownership (completed October 6, 2017) and (2) the Tax Cuts and Jobs Act, commonly referred to as U.S. Tax Reform, as these represent significant items that are outside the control of those responsible for the underlying operations of the business and is therefore not indicative of the company's core operating performance.